iluvpy/geometrize/README.md

 # Usage
 just install all the dependencies and run `ninja`, after that you can run `client <your-image.png>`.
 Note: you can use any image format

+# Problems
+algorithm can get "stuck" where it adds shapes that dont change the image enough to be visible